 Norwood had expanded to sixth grade in 1976.
 A year later, Mrs. Marsh retired and Thomas C. Hudnut was appointed headmaster.
 When Mr. Hudnut moved to the West Coast in 1982, Weedie Block, the lower school principal and Norwood teacher since 1967, served as interim head during a nationwide search for the next head.
 Richard T. Ewing, Jr., a former sixth grade teacher at Norwood who had just completed his doctorate at the Harvard Graduate School of Education, became the fourth head of school in 1983.
 When an additional 16.7 acres of land was acquired in 1995, the Board of Trustees made the decision to expand the School to include seventh grade (added in 1998) and eighth grade (added in 1999).
 A new middle school building, athletic center, and athletic fields were added in 1999 after a highly successful capital campaign.
 Mr. Ewing retired as head of school in 2014 after a distinguished 35-year career, and Matthew A. Gould, Ph.D.

 was appointed Norwood's fifth head of school on July 1, 2014.
 Today, Mr. Gould, together with 20 trustees, leads a school of approximately 450 students supported by 115 faculty and staff members.
 In the fall of 2017, Norwood expanded to include its first pre-kindergarten class.
+Also under Mr. Gould's leadership, Norwood acquired an additional two acres of land in July of 2022 and opened the new Marriott Early Childhood Building

 The scope and complexity of the existing programs in reading and language arts, math, science, social studies and history, technology, world languages, art, music, physical education, and character and spiritual development have continued to evolve and expand over the years – while staying true to the original educational philosophy